FAQ for Patients

 I’ve just been diagnosed and I want to learn more about what it’s like to live flat.
 Where do I start?

-Flat closure is reconstruction of a smooth chest wall contour post-mastectomy.
+Flat closure (or “aesthetic flat closure“) is reconstruction of a smooth chest wall contour post-mastectomy.
 It involves careful removal of any excess tissue remaining after excision of the glandular tissue, and can also involve contouring of the remaining tissues.
+The National Cancer Institute recently added aesthetic flat closure to their Dictionary of Cancer Terms.
 (Learn more.)

 What is “flat denial?”